MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Utility/Select-Object.md

 instances as contained in the **Modules** property of each `System.Diagnostics.Process` instance output by `Get-Process`.

 The **Property** parameter of the `Select-Object` cmdlet selects the process names.
-This add a `ProcessName` **NoteProperty** to every `[System.Diagnostics.ProcessModule]` instance and populates it with the value of current processes **ProcessName** property.
+This adds a `ProcessName` **NoteProperty** to every `[System.Diagnostics.ProcessModule]` instance and populates it with the value of current process's **ProcessName** property.

-Finally, `Format-List` cmdlet is used to display the name and modules in of each process in a list.
+Finally, `Format-List` cmdlet is used to display the name and modules of each process in a list.

 ```powershell
 Get-Process Explorer | Select-Object -Property ProcessName -ExpandProperty Modules | Format-List